 The United States, Australia and New Zealand are among the countries with the highest instances of asthma; Eastern Europe, Indonesia and Ethiopia rate the lowest.

-While adenoviruses – which contribute most to asthma symptoms – are not treatable, they are preventable.
-Washing hands thoroughly, disinfecting surfaces, and covering one's mouth when sneezing or coughing are all effective means of avoiding and stopping the spread of the virus.
+You can decrease the chance that your baby will contract an adenovirus infection.
+Washing hands thoroughly, disinfecting surfaces, and covering one’s mouth when sneezing or coughing are all effective means of avoiding and stopping the spread of the virus.
 An ounce of prevention is always better than a trip to the pharmacy.
 While the adenovirus in babies is not completely avoidable, following the prevention methods listed above will definitely reduce the risk of infection and of passing the virus on to other babies.